sismo-core/ens-sdao/README.md

 An extension is an abstract contract which inherits the `SDaoRegistrar` core contract.

-It may add other public methods for registration using the internal registration method or implements the `beforeRegistration` and `afterRegistration` hooks.
+It may add other public methods for registration using the internal registration method or/and implements the `beforeRegistration` and `afterRegistration` hooks.

 ### Reserved Extension